MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution.md

 ---
 title: Create a canvas app in a solution | Microsoft Docs
-description: In PowerApps, create a canvas app in a solution so that you can deploy the app to another environment
+description: In Power Apps, create a canvas app in a solution so that you can deploy the app to another environment
 author: tapanm-msft
 manager: kvivek
 ms.service: powerapps